UP

 We do not know whether Vermeer received his mathematical training from a Delft surveyor.
 Perhaps his teacher was the man portrayed as the scientist in The

-Antonie Leuwenhoekfig.
-3 "My work, which I've done for a long time, was not pursued in order to gain the praise I now enjoy, but chiefly from a craving after knowledge, which I notice resides in me more than in most other men.
+fig. 10 "My work, which I've done for a long time, was not pursued in order to gain the praise I now enjoy, but chiefly from a craving after knowledge, which I notice resides in me more than in most other men.
 And therewithal, whenever I found out anything remarkable, I have thought it my duty to put down my discovery on paper, so that all ingenious people might be informed thereof.

 This well-known Delft contemporary of Johannes Vermeer fits the picture of the learned man who derives his knowledge from literature as well as from factual observations.
 Moreover, Van Leeuwenhoek was a licensed surveyor.
-Although we know of no maps from his hand, his knowledge of mathematics would certainly come in very handy in his capacity as 'wijnroeier' (municipal comptroller of wine sales) and in his research and instrument making.
+Although we know of no maps from his hand, his knowledge of mathematics would certainly come in very handy in his capacity as wijnroeier (municipal comptroller of wine sales) and in his research and instrument making.

 As Van Leeuwenhoek's name is also recorded in documents in connection with Vermeer, it is quite possible that he helped Vermeer in the practical application of perspective.
 Another candidate is the surveyor Johannes de Weert.
 He qualifies because he trained would-be surveyors and is mentioned as a teacher in a more general sense: he was a schoolmaster and lay reader in the Nieuwe Kerk.
 More light might be thrown on Vermeer's mathematical training by research in the Delft archives on surveyors.
-But such research would probably not explain the depiction of imposing wall maps (fig. 5) and globes (fig. 4) in Vermeer's painting, for these were made not by professional surveyors but by cartographers.
+But such research would probably not explain the depiction of imposing wall maps (fig. 11) and globes (fig. 12) in Vermeer's painting, for these were made not by professional surveyors but by cartographers.

-The Geographer (detail), Johannes Vermeerfig.
-4 The Geographer (detail)
+The Geographer (detail), Johannes Vermeer

 Johannes Vermeer